cshezhang/Awesome-Programming-Language/README.md

 Y. Jia and M. Harman, "An Analysis and Survey of the Development of Mutation Testing," in IEEE Transactions on Software Engineering, vol. 37, no. 5, pp. 649-678, Sept.-Oct.
 2011.

 ## Program Repair

+Raja Ben Abdessalem, Annibale Panichella, Shiva Nejati, Lionel C. Briand, and Thomas Stifter.
+2020.
+Automated repair of feature interaction failures in automated driving systems.
+In Proceedings of the 29th ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA 2020).
+Association for Computing Machinery, New York, NY, USA, 88–100.

+Yiling Lou, Ali Ghanbari, Xia Li, Lingming Zhang, Haotian Zhang, Dan Hao, and Lu Zhang.
+2020.
+Can automated program repair refine fault localization? a unified debugging approach.
+In Proceedings of the 29th ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA 2020).
+Association for Computing Machinery, New York, NY, USA, 75–87.

 Ghanbari, Ali, and Lingming Zhang.
 "PraPR: Practical Program Repair via Bytecode Mutation."
 2019 34th IEEE/ACM International Conference on Automated Software Engineering (ASE).
 IEEE, 2019.